 First, the savings rate represents the supply of loanable funds in the economy for investment.
 A high saving rate indicates that the economy has significant funds to increase the capital stock and productive capacity.
 Therefore, the savings rate correlates positively with the economic growth rate.
 An increase in the savings rate leads the economy towards higher growth.

-Second, the capital-output ratio shows you the amount of capital needed to increase output.
+Second, the capital-output ratio shows us the amount of capital needed to increase output.
 When the economy requires more capital to produce output (high capital-output ratio), it indicates inefficient investment.
 The opposite is true when the capital-output ratio is low.

 Conversely, if the capital-output ratio is high, investment does not significantly increase the economy’s output.
 Therefore, it becomes inefficient.